 DMSE originated as a Department of Metallurgy and Mining, producing graduates whose work in ore refining and steel production led to a great expansion of industry and transportation in the late 19th century.
 In the modern age, metallurgists are interested in developing new alloys that are stronger, new refining techniques that are less environmentally harmful, and new manufacturing methods.

 This research covers projects ranging from atomic-level manipulation (e.g., nanocrystals) to the micro-scale (e.g., MEMS devices).
 These new developments promise to enhance our way of life in areas such as communication, healthcare, and transportation, among others.
-DMSE is active in nanotechnology research.
-A DMSE facility performing research in this area is the NanoMechanical Technology Lab (the NanoLab).
+DMSE is active in nanotechnology research, some working in MIT.nano.

 One DMSE facility performing research in this area is the NanoMechanical Technology Lab (the NanoLab).